| MARY LEE ALLENReview | White

 and rolls with ham, make a comforting respite from grief and horror:

-butter without salt.
+Soft rolls with thin ham butter without salt.
 The butter cookie called

-with gleaming chocolate
+Little Scholarwith gleaming chocolate

-waxlike impression of an antique boy
+waxlike impression of an antique boycaught running.

 I like to believe she means Sally Lunn rolls